dbrewster42/Capstone/UPER.md

 A header and possibly a fixed position footer that shows the status of the shopping cart but probably a sidebar where the search function resides

-Bonus feature- a display option that sorts the items by author or genre
+Bonus features- 1. a display option that sorts the items by author or genre 2.connect with stripe or paypal 3. doesn't allow user to purchase amount greater than inventory available 4. mutate JSON file 5. strike out sold out items

 3. Executing the Plan